impopular-guy/vbson/docs/vbson.md

 ```

 SumType used to store multiple BsonElement types in single array.
-There will be total 7 basic types: `bool, int, i64, u64, f64, Uint128, string`
+There will be total 7 basic types: `bool, int, i64, u64, f64, string, decimal128(soon)`

 [[Return to contents]](#Contents)